ManasaAdari/AWS-Troubleshooting/README.md

 2. The CPU Saturation → OS Hang Cascade

-Sustained 100% CPU → kernel can't service ENA RX buffers → ENA driver memory allocation fails (Failed to allocate strings_buf) → network stack collapses → OS becomes unresponsive → instance status check fails.
+Sustained 100% CPU  → network stack collapses → OS becomes unresponsive → instance status check fails.

 3. Shaping Drops = Instance Exceeding Network Limits

-Interface Analyzer showing shaping drops means the instance is pushing more traffic than its allowed bandwidth — this is a workload issue, not an AWS-side throttle.
+ ENI metrics showing shaping drops means the instance is pushing more traffic than its allowed bandwidth — this is a workload issue, not an AWS-side throttle.

 4. Console Logs Are Critical Evidence